comp523-jarvis/ulimi-terraform-config/README.md

-# UltiManager Terraform Config
+# Ulimi Terraform Config

-Configuration for setting up UltiManger's Terraform infrastructure.
+Configuration for setting up Ulimi's Terraform infrastructure.
 This repository also contains a guide on our usage of Terraform.

 ## Usage